 On that basis, it could be argued that the benefits for the tourism industry in Rotorua, associated with improving or preventing further deterioration in the quality of lake water, are relatively small.
-However, this analysis misses some significant points including a small but important percentage of tourists who come to Rotorua do so because of a strong interest in outdoor recreation including fishing, kayaking, white water rafting and other water based sports.
+However, this analysis misses some significant points including that a small but important percentage of tourists who come to Rotorua do so because of a strong interest in outdoor recreation including fishing, kayaking, white water rafting and other water based sports.
 The quality of the lake water is important to this group and also potentially important to New Zealand's tourism industry as a whole.
 As one informant expressed it, what would happen to New Zealand's reputation as a clean green destination if Lonely Planet dumped on us.
-This informant was closely involved with kayaking and very aware of how international networks quickly spread accounts of adverse environmental impacts - such as the current health warnings associated with rafting on the Kaituna.
+This informant was closely involved with kayaking and very aware of how international networks quickly spread accounts of adverse environmental impacts - such as the health warnings in place at the time of that interview associated with rafting on the Kaituna.